-Primary Care Physician (PCP) - The doctor or other provider you see first for most health problems.
+Primary Care Provider (PCP) - The doctor or other provider you see first for most health problems.
 In many Medicare health plans, you must see your primary care provider before you see any other health care provider.

-Prior Authorization - Approval in advance to get services based on specific criteria.
+Prior Authorization - Approval in advance to get services and/or certain drugs based on specific criteria.
 Covered services that need prior authorization are marked in the Medical Benefits Chart in Chapter 4.
+Covered drugs that need prior authorization are marked in the formulary and our criteria are posted on our website.